Ehd-e-Wafa: Plot

 Shahzain wins his elections and becomes an MNA.
 Shariq achieves success as a news anchor.
 After passing out from PMA, Saad starts his army duties and visits Dua.
 He helps Dua in setting up her new home.
 They grow closer to each other and eventually meet each other's parents.
 Saad starts planning his wedding and bumps into Shahzain while completing a wedding-related task.
 They confront each other and eventually reconcile.

 Meanwhile, Shehryar is appointed as an Assistant Commissioner and works with Shariq to help free one of their college friends who has been wrongly imprisoned due to a mafia gang.
 Shariq and Shehryar manage to successfully free him.
 All the four friends get together for Saad's wedding and are seen teasing Saad.
 On the night of the wedding, it is revealed that Dua has been appointed as an army doctor and walks down the aisle in her uniform leaving Saad in awe.

 Later, Shahzain is attacked by his presumed rivals.
 Saad, on the other hand, is appointed in LOC Kashmir.
 Dua informs him that she is pregnant.
 Shahzain wins the elections but Shehreyar is suspicious.
-He confronts Shahzain on learning that he staged Choudhary Vakar(Rani's brother) for his attempted murder to win the elections.
+He confronts Shahzain on learning that he staged Choudhary Vakar (Rani's brother) for his attempted murder to win the elections.
 Shariq and Ramsha are going to marry each other.
-Shariq advises Shehryar to go to Masooma and apologize to her for his behavior.
+Shariq advises Shehryar to go to Masooma and apologize to her for his behavior, as she had previously proposed Shehryar but he rebuked her.
 Shahzain apologizes to Rani, his grandfather and Shehryar.
-Rani tells him that she is pregnant.
+Thereafter, Rani reveals her pregnancy to him.

 Due to high alert on LOC all four boys stand up for their country.
 Shahzain went on a live show of India.
-Shariq covers media and tells all Pakistan about the problems at LOC.
+Shariq covers media and tells all of Pakistan about the problems at LOC.
 Shehryar tells people to go away from LOC.
-Saad is given an operation of retrieving an injured soldier from the battleground.
+Saad is given an operation to retrieve an injured soldier from the battleground.
 He is eventually shot in process but manages to complete his mission.
 He is then taken to the hospital where he recovers.
 At the end all friends visit their College and advise the students on how to serve the country through various fields of opportunities.